re-sirb/Vital-signs/README.md

 # time module is just used to create some delay to give the monitor time to respond
 import time

-# Insert the correct IP of the patient monitor
+# Insert the correct IP of the patient monitor here!
 device = piv_data_source("127.0.0.1")

 # Start client